Alessandra Massa

 Alessandra Massa (born 17 March 2002) is an Italian footballer who plays as a forward for Genoa C.F.C.
-Women in the Italian Serie B.
+Women in the Italian Serie A.

 Career

 Alessandra Massa has had a passion for football since she was a child, starting playing in Camogli.
 She is a Genoa CFC fan.

 She grew up as a footballer in the youth ranks of Genoa Cricket & F. C., until she reached Genoa first squad, in 2019.
 Since that Giada Abate was busy with U16 Italian National team, Massa became the first Genoa player to wear captain's armband in the club history, during Coppa Italia Eccellenza.

 In March 2019 Genoa female youth club subscribed to Torneo di Viareggio, one of the most important youth football tournaments in the world, that finally admitted female club.
 Here Alessandra Massa played all three matches of the group stage with Genoa, until Genoa got eliminated subsequently to two defeats (against Fiorentina and Inter) and one victory (against Spezia).

-During her first season in Genoa senior team, she scored 11 goals in Eccellenza 2019/2020, becoming the second best scorer of the team, after Giulia Parodi.
+During her first season in Genoa senior team, she scored 13 goals in Eccellenza 2019/2020, becoming the best scorer of the team, ex aequo to Giulia Parodi.
 Genoa will win the stage, obtaining 10 wins out of 10, getting promoted in Serie C.

-In February 2020 Genoa played again the Torneo di Viareggio, defeating Westchester 2-0, drawing 2-2 with Fiorentina and drawing 1-1 with Sassuolo.
+In February 2020 Genoa played again the Torneo di Viareggio, defeating Westchester 2–0, drawing 2–2 with Fiorentina and drawing 1–1 with Sassuolo.
 Then Genoa got eliminated by Roma in the semifinal.
 At the end of the tournament Alessandra Massa got nominated in the top 11 of the edition.